 An array is a data structure that stores a collection of items of the same type, such as integers or strings.
 These items are stored contiguously, much like a row of numbered lockers.
 Each item in an array can be quickly accessed using its index allowing for efficient retrieval and modification of data.

-Pointers are crucial because they can be used to directly access and manipulate array elements.
+Pointers are important because they can be used to directly access and manipulate array elements.
 This direct access is what makes arrays efficient, especially when it comes to iterating over elements or implementing data structures like stacks and queues.
 Let's take a look at an example of pointers:

 def reverse(array: List[int]) -> List[int]: